 Chikungunya virus disease risk assessment for mainland EU/EEA

-Chikungunya is not endemic in mainland EU/EEA and the majority of the cases are travellers infected outside of mainland EU/EEA.
-When the environmental conditions are favourable, in areas where Ae. albopictus is established, viraemic travel-related cases may generate a local transmission of the virus as demonstrated by the sporadic events of chikungunya virus transmission since 2007.
-According to the data in the scientific literature, the ambient temperature is one of the most important environmental factors influencing the mosquito-borne transmission of chikungunya virus.
-The optimal daily average temperature for chikungunya virus transmission by Ae. albopictus in temperate zones of the northern hemisphere is at 24 – 26 °C; however, transmission might occur within the temperature range of 12 – 30 °C [1].
+Chikungunya is not endemic in mainland EU/EEA and most reported cases are associated with travel outside of the region.
+When environmental conditions are favourable, viraemic travel-related cases can trigger local transmission in areas where Ae. albopictus is present.
+This has been demonstrated by several chikungunya outbreaks in mainland EU/EEA since 2007.
+According to scientific literature, ambient temperature is one of the most important environmental factors influencing mosquito-borne transmission of chikungunya virus.
+The optimal daily average temperature for chikungunya virus transmission by Ae. albopictus in temperate zones of the northern hemisphere is 24 – 26 °C, although transmission might occur within the temperature range of 12 – 30 °C [1].

 References: